Brikwerk/whiteboard-vision/Project Reporting.md

 #### Ideas for the Project

 - Could possibly integrate spellcheck into the recognition stage to make up for poor performance in recognition algorithm (being a few chars off).

+### Next Week

+- Continue implementation of text output for the project